South Island nationalism: Māori period

 The successive waves of Māori iwi (tribes) to settle the South Island – namely the Waitaha, the Ngāti Mamoe, and Ngāi Tahu – had been politically independent from their northern counterparts.
-Several attempts by the Ngāti Toa (from the Kapiti Coast) to annex the island during the 1830s, under the leadership of Te Rauparaha, were eventually repelled by an alliance of the Southern chiefs of Otautahi and Murihiku.
+Several attempts by the Ngāti Toa (from the Kāpiti Coast) to annex the island during the 1830s, under the leadership of Te Rauparaha, were eventually repelled by an alliance of the Southern chiefs of Ōtautahi and Murihiku.
 By the time the first European settlers arrived in the South Island (then known natively as Te Waipounamu) in the early 1840s, the Ngāti Toa only held control of the Wairau plains.

 This independence from North Island iwi and their political beliefs is still reflected in modern South Island Māori culture.
-During Waitangi Day celebrations in 2010, Ngai Tahu refused to fly the controversial Tino Rangatiratanga flag, with one tribe member saying the "flag has been nothing but trouble".
+During Waitangi Day celebrations in 2010, Ngāi Tahu refused to fly the controversial Tino Rangatiratanga flag, with one tribe member saying the "flag has been nothing but trouble".

-There is also greater concern from South Island Maori in that the cultural renaming of Aotearoa does not reflect their ancestry link to their homeland of Aoraki/South Island.
-As Aotearoa referred solely to the north island but has been rolled out across the whole country with no consultation.
+There is also greater concern from South Island Māori in that the cultural renaming of Aotearoa does not reflect their ancestry link to their homeland of Aoraki/South Island.
+As Aotearoa referred solely to the North Island but has been rolled out across the whole country with no consultation.